Adroiti/docs-for-code-review-tools/RuboCop/Style-Lambda.md

-Pattern: Lambda
+Pattern: Inconsistent lambda literal syntax

 Issue: -

 ## Description

-This cop (by default) checks for uses of the lambda literal syntax for single line lambdas, and the method call syntax for multiline lambdas.
+This cop (by default) checks for uses of the lambda literal syntax for single line lambdas, and the method call syntax for multi-line lambdas.
-It is configurable to enforce one of the styles for both single line and multiline lambdas as well.
+It is configurable to enforce one of the styles for both single line and multi-line lambdas as well.

 ### Example